 We collect, hold, use and disclose credit information and credit eligibility information on individuals for purposes permitted by law which are reasonably necessary for our business activities.
 Those purposes include:

-• if the individual is an associate of the client, to determine if we should provide a facility which includes the provision of commercial credit to the client and to assist in the provision of that facility;
+– if the individual is an associate of the supplier or debtor, to determine if we should provide a facility which includes the provision of commercial credit to the supplier and to assist in the provision of that facility;

 We do not usually derive any CP derived information from credit reporting information disclosed to us by a credit reporting body.

 We collect, hold, use and disclose personal information which is not credit information or credit eligibility information so that we can manage and administer the facilities which we provide.